 Almond Butter & Jelly Muffins

-My variations on this recipe are that I use sunflower seed butter (because Baby C’s school is nut-free) and skip the cinnamon, because I find it a bit overpowering (no, these are not paleo, but I do taste test everything!).
-I also sneak one large carrot in with the egg in the NutriBullet, because I just HAVE to get as many vegetables into this kid as possible.
+If you haven’t made the switch from peanut butter to almond butter yet, here is a great article on the benefits of almond butter (and a recipe on how to make your own!).
+If you are sending muffins to a nut-free school like my toddler’s, this sunflower seed butter is another great alternative.
+I also skip the cinnamon, because I find it a bit overpowering (no, these are not paleo, but I do taste test everything!), and sneak one large carrot in with the egg in the NutriBullet, because I just HAVE to get as many vegetables into this kid as possible.
 These freeze well like the spinach banana muffins above.

 What recipes are saving your life as a mom?
 Message me or comment so I can include them in a future recipe roundup!